TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/asc-hdinsight-highdiskusage.md

 ## **Recommended Steps**

+* Cleaning the unwanted files:
 1. [SSH](https://docs.microsoft.com/azure/hdinsight/hdinsight-hadoop-linux-use-ssh-unix) into the node
 1. Run `du -h --max-depth=1 / | sort -h`
 1. Clean up the largest files that you placed there

+* Setting the properties:
+1. yarn.nodemanager.localizer.cache.target-size-mb=2048
+1. yarn.nodemanager.localizer.cache.cleanup.interval-ms=300000
+	Refer to the [document](https://hortonworks.com/blog/resource-localization-in-yarn-deep-dive/) for more details.

 ## Nodes with high disk usage